 Currently, MCOs are responsible for the provider credentialing, recredentialing, revalidation, and credentialing monitoring processes.
 These processes require providers to submit credentialing information to each MCO or private health insurance provider separately (see figure below).
 This process is time consuming for providers and causes delays in establishing provider contracts, which can impede beneficiaries receiving healthcare they need.
-By centralizing provider credentialing processes.
-Figure 5: Current Provider Credentialing Process depicts the current provider credentialing processes.
+By centralizing provider credentialing, the PRMP seeks to reduce the administrative burden of the provider credentialing processes.
+Figure 5: Current Provider Credentialing Process depicts the current provider credentialing process.